Bingi-Man/Debian-Xfce-Tweaks/README.md

 ### 5.2 Disable Journaling on ext4

-EXTREME CAUTION: Disabling journaling significantly increases the risk of data loss in case of a power failure or system crash.
-This is not recommended for most users.
+**EXTREME CAUTION**: Disabling journaling significantly increases the risk of data loss in case of a power failure or system crash.
+This is NOT RECOMMENDED for most users.
 The following steps involve creating a backup of your system, which is essential before disabling journaling.

 #### 5.2.1 Backup your system